adrianpk/watchman/README.md

   accessing paths outside your project workspace (/home/johndoe/myproject).
 ```

 This work grew out of a recent design discussion on a related problem.
-I did not define the system architecture during that occasion; my contribution was a speculative proposal on how to constrain deviations in LLM-driven generation once constraints became relevant.
+I did not define the system architecture on that occasion; my contribution was a speculative proposal on how to limit deviation in LLM-driven generation once boundaries became relevant.

-One observation was consistent: soft constraints tend to erode over time.
-Systems adapt around them, particularly when the objective is task completion rather than adherence to intent.
-When constraints are advisory rather than enforceable, they gradually lose effectiveness.
+One observation was consistent: soft limits tend to erode over time.
+Systems adapt around them, particularly when the objective is task completion rather than fidelity to intent.
+When such limits are advisory rather than enforceable, they gradually lose their force.

 In parallel, I maintain a fully deterministic, template-based code generator.
 Iteration in that system involves modifying templates, revisiting assumptions, and revalidating behavior as [patterns and guarantees evolve](https://github.com/hatmaxkit/hatmax-legacy/blob/main/docs/project-direction.md).
 Over time, this shifts effort away from generation and toward maintenance, reducing the practical value of automation.